krakenjs/zoid/README.md

 </script>
 ```

-Now anyone can use the component we defined!
+Now anyone can render the component we defined onto their page!

 #### As the component user